sergueik/SWET/README.md

     ...
 ```

-Due to some problem with JVM loader, these platform-dependent jars cannot be included simultaneously.
+Due to some problem with JVM loader, all these platform-dependent jars cannot be included simultaneously.
-The alternative is to package the spring-boot jar file as explained in
+The alternative is to package the spring-boot style uber-jar file as explained in
 [Multiplatform SWT](https://github.com/jendap/multiplatform-swt) project.
 Unfortulately the resulting bare-bones `multiplatform-swt-loader.jar` file is almost 10 Mb and with all dependencies the
 __SWET__ jar is over 30 Mb which is not very practical.
-Therefore,  we recommend to modify the `pom.xml` and use runner scripts to compile it as explained below.
+Therefore,  we recommend to rely on maven topick the required dependency and to modify the `pom.xml` and use runner scripts to compile it as explained below.

 #### Runner Scripts
 After the project is cloned or downloaded from from github, one will find the following `run.*` scripts helpful to compile and start the application: